 Child abduction can fall under both criminal law and civil law.

-If there is already a previous civil court order made in relation to the child in question the Police will take the threat very seriously and there will be state intervention by any of the authorities that has had previous dealings with the child.
+If there is already a previous civil court order made in relation to the child in question the police will take the threat very seriously and there will be state intervention by any of the authorities that has had previous dealings with the child.

-Where abduction is considered a real possibility, there may be more steps taken to further protect the child and their families from potential abduction.
+Where abduction is considered a real possibility, there may be more steps taken to further protect the child from potential abduction.
 Teachers, child minders and carers may be informed of the possibility, The courts may issue an order to ensure that when the child has contact with the potential abductor he is supervised by an authorised person.
 The courts may also call for the surrender of the passports belonging to the parents of the child.

 What happens if there has been permission to take the child but there is fear of non- return to the UK?